Elico-Corp/odoo-addons/purchase_printout_sequence/README.rst

 Purchase Picking Sequence
 =========================

-This module extends the functionality of report to This module adds the sequence and total quantity into the purchase order printout.
+This module extends the functionality of report to add the sequence and total quantity into the purchase order printout.

 Installation
 ============

 To install this module, you need to:

- * have basic modules installed (stock)
+ * have basic modules installed (purchase)

 Usage
 =====